unix14/analytix/README.md

 # analytix

-A Flutter library for custom analitics manager
+A Flutter library for custom analytics manager

 ## Getting Started